AnngHack/VulnSpiral/README.md

 ## 4. Quick Bootstrap (Recommended)

-This will build CPython 3.11.10 locally, create a virtualenv, install Python dependencies, build radamsa from source, and build the UI if npm is available.
+This will build CPython 3.11.10 locally under `.local_python/python-3.11.10/`, create a virtualenv `.venv/`, install Python dependencies, build radamsa from source into `vendor/bin/`, and build the UI if npm is available.

 ```bash
 chmod +x setup_bootstrap.sh install_from_source/*.sh